ccgregory/SDC-FindingLaneLines/README.md

 The pipeline also worked great for the first 2 videos.

 One potential shortcoming would be the challenge video.
 The pipeline was not sharp enough to find the lines for the challenge.
-The pipeline found an error and didnt run.
+The pipeline found an error and didn't run.

 Here is the resulting image: